galaxyproject/galaxy-hub/content/community/sig/index.md

 <slot name="/community/sig/common_linkbox" />

-Active Galaxy communities are encouraged to form and govern their own SIG, with a focus on specific shared interests.
+Active Galaxy communities are encouraged to participate in (or form) their own SIG, with a focus on specific shared interests.
 You can learn more in our dedicated tutorial: [What's a SIG?](HELP: Add new tutorial here)

 Each SIG may elect one member to represent their interests on the [Galaxy Community Board](/community/governance/gcb/).
 This is analogous to the [Galaxy Technical Board](/community/governance/gtb/), consisting of representatives of the [Working Groups](/community/wg/) (WG).